 Hypo's loan portfolio is distributed across loans with housing collateral throughout Finland.
 In these loans, the debtor is usually a household (private customer) or a housing company or a corresponding housing corporation.
 The majority of the customers and collateral is focused on the Helsinki Metropolitan Area.
 Customers and collateral are also located in other parts of the Uusimaa region and in regional growth centers where the development of housing prices and population growth are estimated to be sufficient.
 Regarding other regions, additional collateral in the form of homes and holiday homes is accepted as collateral to a minor degree.
 The emergence and existence of risk concentrations are monitored continuously.
-The most significant risk concentration arising out of use of the credit risk mitigation techniques.
+The most significant risk concentration arising out of use of the credit risk mitigation techniques is the development of the housing market in Finland and especially in the largest growth centers of Finland.